FREQUENTLY ASKED QUESTIONS

 A. The Department's mission is: "To fulfill our legal obligations to safeguard the

 public, while striving to regulate commerce in a reasonable, fair and efficient

 Q. Who leads the Department and the Division of Administration?

-A. Director David Goodman leads the Division of Administration as well as the
+A. Director Williams leads the Division of Administration as well as the

 eight operating Divisions of the Department of Commerce.

 A. Seven of the eight operating Divisions are self-funded, deriving their revenue

 through licensing, inspection and other fees charged to its customer agencies.
 The